davidusb-geek/emhass/README.md

 - `prod_price_forecast` for the PV production selling price forecast.

+### Passing other data

+It is possible to also pass other data during runtime in order to automate the energy management.
+For example, it could be useful to dynamically update the total number of hours for each deferrable load (`def_total_hours`) using for instance a correlation with the outdoor temperature (useful for water heater for example).

+Here is the list of the other additional dictionnary keys that can be passed at runtime:

+- `num_def_loads` for the number of deferrable loads to consider.

+- `P_deferrable_nom` for the nominal power for each deferrable load in Watts.

+- `def_total_hours` for the total number of hours that each deferrable load should operate.

+- `treat_def_as_semi_cont` to define if we should treat each deferrable load as a semi-continuous variable.

+- `set_def_constant` to define if we should set each deferrable load as a constant fixed value variable with just one startup for each optimization task.

+- `solcast_api_key` for the SolCast API key if you want to use this service for PV power production forecast.

+- `solcast_rooftop_id` for the ID of your rooftop for the SolCast service implementation.

 ### A naive Model Predictive Controller

 A MPC controller was introduced in v0.3.0.
 This is an informal/naive representation of a MPC controller.